inlets/inlets.dev/blog/_posts/2023-05-04-expose-local-tcp-ports.md

 [Automate a self-hosted HTTPS tunnel in less than 5 minutes without any limits](https://inlets.dev/blog/2022/11/16/automate-a-self-hosted-https-tunnel.html)

-Since Richard wanted to run the inlets client inside Kubernetes, we added an extra command that can generate the YAML for a Kubernetes Pod.
+Since Richard wanted to run the inlets client inside Kubernetes, we added a new feature that can generate the YAML for a Kubernetes Pod.

+Today you can already generate a systemd service for a TCP or HTTP client by adding the flag `--generate=systemd`, and now thanks to understanding this use-case better, we were able to add `--generate=k8s_yaml` to inlets too.

 He ran this, and applied it to the first private cluster: